Neteller

 General information

-When performing a test payment, take into account that you must specify the identifier of the test project in the requests, the currency can be only BRL, EUR, GBP, JPY, RUB, USD and the interfaces of the payment forms emulator of Payment Page and Neteller differ from the production environment.
+When testing payments keep in mind that the test project identifier must be indicated in requests, only BRL, EUR, GBP, JPY, USD currencies can be used, the interfaces of the emulator of Payment Page and Neteller payment forms can differ from the production environment.

 Test payments statuses

-When testing purchases, the final payment status is determined by the amount specified in the request:
+The final status of test payments and operations is determined by the amount specified in the request.

 • decline status with 40000 or 40400 amount